 - Tested unit is heavier than claimed weight: 16.75 ounces actual (15.25 claimed)

-The MSR WindBurner is a perfectly adequate canister stove for boiling water and rehydrating freezer bag style meals on backpacking trips.
+The MSR WindBurner is a highly efficient canister stove for boiling water and rehydrating freezer bag style meals on backpacking trips.
 But at 16.75 ounces tested (15.25 ounces claimed), not including a fuel canister, it is heavier and provides less convenience than other complete cooking system stoves, including ones that have a built-in self-igniter and simmering capability.
-Much as I like the radiant burner technology in MSR’s WindBoiler and the Reactor Stoves, I’m not convinced that most backpackers need a wind proof stove for boiling water when they can move behind a natural wind break to cook and eat their meal.
+Still, if you need a wind proof stove or like the fact that this stove does not have flames, it is a really impressive piece of technology packaged in a quite usable form for backpackers and campers.

 Liability Disclaimer: The author of this site is not responsible any damage, personal injuries or death as a result of the use of any information, maps, routes, advice, gear or techniques discussed on this blog and web site.
 All outdoor activities are carried out at your own risk.